-- carefully follow all the instructions within the application whether you are applying for the first time or changing your preferences
+- follow all instructions within the application, whether you are applying for the first time or changing your preferences

-- provide all the supporting documentation (if any) required by SATAC to assess your application in time for the offer rounds
+- promptly provide any supporting documentation required by SATAC to assess your application

-- check and ensure you meet to the closing dates of your course preferences
+- check and ensure you meet the closing dates of your course preferences

 - pay all application fees by the due date

 - read and agree to the terms and conditions of the application